OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 ## Task-parallel programming with `cilk_scope` and `cilk_spawn`

-We may think of a task or computation as a piece of code which contains serial and parallel regions.
+You may think of a task or computation as a piece of code which contains serial and parallel regions.
 A serial region contains no parallelism and its tasks are executed as usual.
 A parallel region has two distinguishing
 characteristics: